MUNsdh/readthedocs/docs/source/Creating Schematics in Eeschema.rst

 Schematic Creation Process
 --------------------------
 At the end of this section, you should be able to recreate the schematic below.
-The buck converter schematic is not present on KiCAD so substitute that component with whatever you feel appropriate.
+The buck converter schematic is not present on KiCAD so reference the Going Beyond setion to learn how to use the symbol editor.

 .. figure:: ../_static/images/schematic3.png
     :figwidth: 800px